davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

 oc apply -f canary-service-mesh/application-cluster-config.yaml
 ```

-Looking at the Argo CD dashboard, you would notice that an application has been created.
+Looking at the Argo CD dashboard, you will notice that an application has been created.

 You can click on the `cluster-configuration` application to check the details of sync resources and their status on the cluster.